ENRICH Clinic has moved to 8- 10 Howitt Street, South Yarra as of Jan 2025. Email: enrichclinic@div.net.au – Read More Here

 Men tend to get stretch marks from putting on weight or muscle too quickly, but typically when they are a bit older than puberty.
 Boys’ bodies don’t expand in any one way too quickly at puberty, and in fact tend to stay more or less the same, but a larger version of their childhood selves.
 Shoulders broaden, but the belly, buttocks and thighs tend to stay proportional.

-The only real area weight develops on teens and men in the abdomen, however, this rarely gets stretch marks since it is the one area of our bodies that are designed to quickly stretch out with food and digestive processes.
+The only real area weight develops on teens and men is the abdomen; however, this rarely gets stretch marks since it is the one area of our bodies that are designed to quickly stretch out with food and digestive processes.
 This means men can get away with a lot more before a stretch mark will appear.

 Men may see stretch marks on the backs of the knees, back, and even the biceps or other large muscles where we can build up muscle quickly, quicker than skin is able to stretch.
 Stretching skin means building new skin to accommodate the muscle, plus stretching, so it does take a bit of stitching and stretching power.
 When the stitches and stretches are not fast enough to accommodate the distance, a rip occurs, being filled in with collagen tissue – the faster repair job of the two – to patch the hole caused by tearing collagen and deeper layers of skin.